NunoyHaxxana/Router-Connext-Quests-2/README.md

 # KPIs (how can we measure the success of your project?)
 - Reduce time to setup new router servers (It should be finished in 5 mins).
-- Any user without unix command knowledge can install it.
+- Any user without unix command knowledge can use it.

 # Your professional background:
-- Background: More than 7 years experience in network radio engineer.
+- More than 7 years experience in network radio engineer.
 - Main staff team from Contribution DAO thailand.

 # Have you already worked on similar projects: